17 November 2023

 What is it?
 A placement (AKA a ‘year in industry’ ‘industrial placement’ or ‘sandwich placement’) usually forms part of a four-year degree.
 Less tasty than Subway’s footlong Meatball Marinara… but a great way to get your foot on the career ladder.

 Placements can be paid or unpaid.
 If you take on an unpaid position, you will be free to work your own hours and should not be asked to carry out tasks usually completed by paid employees.

 Focus your search on those employers willing to pay you and you won’t have to live off Heinz Spaghetti Hoops for a year.

-An internship is a formal work experience programme that typically takes place over the summer holidays or once you graduate.
-It can last anywhere from a few weeks to a year and will help you decide if your chosen industry is the right fit for you.
+An internship is a formal work experience programme that typically takes place over the Easter or summer holidays.
+It can last anywhere from 1-4 months and will help you decide if your chosen industry is the right fit for you.